Quiet and warmer weekend; bitter cold returns Monday

-A few clouds and quiet conditions through the overnight.
-Lows fall to the middle 30s.
+There will be a few clouds and conditions will be quiet through the overnight.
+Lows will fall to the middle 30s.

 Sunday:

-Beautiful day on tap, with partly to mostly cloudy skies and milder temperatures.
-Highs top out in the lower to middle 50s.
+Beautiful day is on tap, with partly to mostly cloudy skies and milder temperatures.
+Highs will top out in the lower to middle 50s.

 Bitter cold and snow?